agraysargent/Weather-Dashboard/README.md

 # Description

 Weather dashboards allow and assist folx in planning their weeks accordingly.
 No one wants to step outside with no umbrella and be caught in the rain!
-By having an updated weather dashboard to visit various cities of your choosing, it will help people be better prepared for the impending weather forecast.
+Having an updated weather dashboard to visit various cities of your choosing will help people be better prepared for the impending weather forecast.

 # Considerations